openpgpjs/noble-curves/README.md

 # noble-curves

-> This fork adds support for legacy browsers without BigInt (e.g. Safari 13 or less), and only includes hash algorithms needed by openpgpjs: Curve25519, Curve448, NIST curves and Secp256k1.<br>
+> This fork adds support for legacy browsers without BigInt (e.g. Safari 13 or less), and only includes hash algorithms needed by openpgpjs: Curve25519, Curve448, NIST curves and Secp256k1.
+It also adds some Brainpool curves.<br>
 We recommend you use the upstream repo.
 The rest of the README refers to the upstream library.

 <hr>